Aston Villa - West Brom: How to watch, start time, stream, odds, prediction

-West Bromwich Albion needs to avenge a 3-0 shellacking early in Sam Allardyce’s tenure at the Hawthorns by beating Europe-chasing Aston Villa on Sunday (start time 2pm ET online via Peacock Premium).
+West Brom needs to avenge a 3-0 shellacking early in Sam Allardyce’s tenure at the Hawthorns by beating Europe-chasing Aston Villa on Sunday (start time 2pm ET online via Peacock Premium).

 It’s about the only hope the Baggies have of keeping their high-odds Premier League survival run going, and West Brom hasn’t beaten its derby rivals since 2019 in the Championship.
 Their last Premier League defeat of VIlla was in September 2015.